-S&P Global Ratings has revised the outlook on the city of Minneapolis, Minn.'s general obligation (GO) debt to stable from negative and affirmed its 'AAA' rating.
-At the same time, we have assigned our 'AAA' rating, with a stable outlook, to the city's \$125.5 million series 2021 GO bonds and \$15.9 million series 2021 taxable GO housing improvement area bonds.
+S&P Global Ratings has assigned its 'AAA' rating to the city of Minneapolis, Minn.'s \$123.6 million series 2022 general obligation (GO) bonds.
+At the same time, we have affirmed our 'AAA' rating on the city's GO debt outstanding.
+The outlook is stable.